groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.words.revision/revisiontype/_index.md

 ```

-Change of formatting was applied to the parent style.
+Represents a type when change of formatting was applied to the parent style.

 ### MOVING {#MOVING}
 ```